mcneel/computeclient_js/docs/Curve.rst

    :return: True if a solution is found, False otherwise.
    :rtype: bool
+.. js:function:: RhinoCompute.Curve.inflectionPoints(thisCurve, multiple=false)

+   Returns a curve's inflection points.
+An inflection point is a location on a curve at which the sign of the curvature (i.e., the concavity) changes.
+   The curvature at these locations is always 0.

+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: An array of points if successful, None if not successful or on error.
+   :rtype: rhino3dm.Point3d[]
+.. js:function:: RhinoCompute.Curve.maxCurvaturePoints(thisCurve, multiple=false)

+   Returns a curve's maximum curvature points.
+The maximum curvature points identify where the curvature starts to decrease in both directions from the points.

+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: An array of points if successful, None if not successful or on error.
+   :rtype: rhino3dm.Point3d[]
 .. js:function:: RhinoCompute.Curve.makeClosed(thisCurve, tolerance, multiple=false)

    If IsClosed, just return true.
 Otherwise, decide if curve can be closed as